White hot

 The white hot is a variation on the hot dog found primarily in the Rochester, New York area, as well as other parts of Western New York and Central New York.
 It is composed of a combination of uncured and unsmoked pork, beef, and veal; the lack of smoking or curing allows the meat to retain a naturally white color.
 White hots usually contain mustard and other spices, and often include a dairy component such as nonfat dry milk.

 History

 The white hot was created by Max Russer in the 1920s in Rochester's German community as a "white and porky".
 He owned a meat store on Maple and Ames Streets in Rochester.
-It was originally a cheaper alternative to high-price red hot dogs, made of the less desirable meat parts and various fillers; in contrast, modern versions are made from quality meats and generally carry higher prices than common hot dogs.
+Originally a cheaper alternative to high-price red hot dogs, they were first made of the less desirable meat parts and various fillers.
+In contrast, modern versions are made from quality meats and generally carry higher prices than common hot dogs.